What is Endometriosis?

 The most definitive way of diagnosing the condition is by doing a laparoscopy, as biopsies can be taken.
 Ovarian cysts and scar tissue can be dealt with at the same time to help relieve pain and improve fertility chances.

 In my experience, adopting an anti-inflammatory whole food plant based diet (WFPB), rich in vegetables, fruits, beans and whole grains tends to improve symptoms.
 Cutting out dairy and red meat seems to be particularly helpful with symptom relief.
-Acupuncture, breathing techniques, yoga and regular exercise can all help with pain management.
+Acupuncture, breathing techniques, pelvic floor physiotherapy, yoga and regular exercise can all help with pain management.

 As a gynaecologist, I firmly believe if women have access to the right information, they are in a better position to make informed choices regarding their health.
 Campaigns such as the Endometriosis Awareness Week are excellent ways of improving awareness.

 Where can I find out more about this condition?